DylanRhymaun/personal-website/writing/fun/albumsof2025.md

   <div class="album-review">
     <h3>Review</h3>
-    <p>When they have open mic night at the krusty krab.
+    <p>When they have open mic night at the krusty krab.<br>
-Ok so you&#x27;re just cruisin the ocean in 1674 and pirates pull up on you blasting this wyd.
+Ok so you&#x27;re just cruisin the ocean in 1674 and pirates pull up on you blasting this wyd.<br>
-Earl must of bought this beat for some spice and 3 shillings.
+Earl must of bought this beat for some spice and 3 shillings. <br>
-The beat trying to kill itself.
+The beat trying to kill itself.<br>
-This sounds like saying goodbye to someone then going in the same direction.
+This sounds like saying goodbye to someone then going in the same direction.<br>
-This beat feels like putting your hand under your desk and accidentally touching gum.
+This beat feels like putting your hand under your desk and accidentally touching gum.<br>
-This song sounds like when you step off a boat and feel the land moving.
+This song sounds like when you step off a boat and feel the land moving.<br>
-This song sounds like sleeping with jeans on.
+This song sounds like sleeping with jeans on.<br>
-This beat sounds like that one kid who shakes the whole table tryna erase something on his paper.
+This beat sounds like that one kid who shakes the whole table tryna erase something on his paper.<br>
-This song will keep mosquitoes off you.
+This song will keep mosquitoes off you.<br>
-This sounds like practicing a handshake with yourself.
+This sounds like practicing a handshake with yourself.<br>
-This song sound like when your long sleeves roll up when you put a coat on.
+This song sound like when your long sleeves roll up when you put a coat on.<br>
-This sounds like your sleeves coming down while you’re washing your hands.
+This sounds like your sleeves coming down while you’re washing your hands.<br>
-This sounds like the background music to someone deleting their search history in panic.
+This sounds like the background music to someone deleting their search history in panic.<br>
-This is what rap would’ve sounded like during the great depression.
+This is what rap would’ve sounded like during the great depression.<br>
-This sound like when you eat ice cream with a wooden spoon but you taste the wooden spoon more than the ice cream.
+This sound like when you eat ice cream with a wooden spoon but you taste the wooden spoon more than the ice cream.<br>
-This sound like washing paper plates.
+This sound like washing paper plates.<br>
-This beat is like he was watching ratatouille and Earl was like damn this hard.
+This beat is like he was watching ratatouille and Earl was like damn this hard.<br>
 Great album, just a bit too reminiscent of *Some Raps Songs* (2018) for me.
  </p>
   </div>